What is FINRA? Understanding the organization & its purpose

 FINRA benefits and limitations

 FINRA plays an important role in protecting investors and ensuring fair and effective market activity.
-But the organization has faced criticism.
+But while investors may benefit from its oversight, it may help to know that there are criticisms related to the organization’s self-regulatory nature.

 FINRA provides investor protections, including:

-• Comprehensive industry oversight: FINRA monitors the daily activity of brokers and firms to help ensure market integrity.
+• Comprehensive industry oversight: FINRA monitors the daily activity of member firms to help ensure market integrity.

-• Consumer education: The BrokerCheck database lets consumers vet brokers and firms.
+• Consumer education: The BrokerCheck database lets consumers research the professional history and experience of FINRA’s member firms.
 FINRA also provides free educational resources that cover investing basics, fraud prevention and more.

-• Disciplinary action: If brokers or firms violate FINRA rules, the investing public can file complaints.
-The organization investigates these complaints and can take disciplinary action if necessary.
+• Disciplinary action: If member firms violate FINRA rules, the investing public can file complaints.
+FINRA then investigates these complaints and can take disciplinary action if necessary.
 FINRA also provides investors and brokers with dispute resolution services.

 • Limited protections: According to some critics, FINRA could do more to protect investors.
 For example, FINRA has faced criticism for its handling of repeat offenders.